amule-project/amule/docs/README.Mac.txt

 Setting up aMule's video preview feature:
 -----------------------------------------
 You can use a video player like VLC or Mplayer to preview incomplete downloads of video files.
-To set up aMule properly for this, go to Preferences -> Directories.
+To set up aMule properly for this, go to Preferences -> General.
 Under "Video Player", you have to enter "/usr/bin/open -a" together with the path of your video player program.

 For example:
 /usr/bin/open -a "/Applications/VLC.app"